 When manually controlling the test set from the front panel, all measurements default to using continuous triggering.
 If you make digital measurements on a DTC using RF Rise or Protocol triggering, and then hand off to an AVC and select an analog measurement, the analog measurement may not trigger and display a result.
 This is because the digital measurement is still waiting for a burst transmission to trigger it (which it won't get from an analog signal) and therefore the measurements "freeze".
 To prevent this from happening when making analog measurements, either turn off the digital measurements or set their trigger source to Immediate.

-"Programming an Audio Frequency Measurement" on page 184 "Audio Analyzer Measurement Description" on page 40 "Audio Analyzer Block Diagram" on page 43 "AFANalyzer Troubleshooting" on page 733
+"Programming an Audio Frequency Measurement" on page 174

+"Audio Analyzer Block Diagram" on page 43

 Audio Level Measurement Description

 How is an Audio Level measurement made?